 1. Start with the Syllabus

-Effective design in the syllabus is beneficial to all student learners, particularly to those who may be neuro-diverse.
+Effective design in the syllabus is advantageous for all student learners, particularly those who may be neurodiverse.
 The order and organization of the syllabus should be user-friendly, aesthetically pleasing, and lead to student understanding.
 Key components of the course should appear early in the document (ACUE, n.d.-a) The document should not include language that would impede a growth mindset or a student’s willingness to actively participate.
 See the following resource for more detailed descriptions of creating a syllabus that underscores belonging: https://cetl.udmercy.edu/syllabus-statement-suggestions-to-reinforce-student-belonging/

 2. Structure Your Course on Blackboard to Create a Sense of Belonging